The Yes Sayers

 Who is she?
 Sati wonders, unwilling to admit that he knows.

-The walls of the moment shatter and fly off in a million pieces.
-For an instant he is paralyzed.
+The walls of the moment shatter.
+For an instant Sati is paralyzed.
 Then, without thought, he leans forward and opens his arms to pull her close.
 She starts to respond, but before she can move, monastic restraint, the inner inviolable command, reasserts itself.
 His arms lower, and he straightens.
 Tears pool in his eyes, though he is barely aware of them.

 Kasi recoils.
 Rejected!
 She has been rejected again.
 She knows monastic rules forbid physical contact and sees his tears, but the sudden shift unleashes a fury that has boiled for a lifetime.
 There’s no modesty now, no downcast eyes.
 Her eyes bore into his and she hisses, “Why?
 Why did you leave?”